kgriffs/blog/_posts/2012-09-18-demystifying-async-io.md

 1. Kernel posts an event to the I/O handle whenever something interesting happens.
 1. Thread grabs each event, processing it and checking for more events until the requested operation is complete.

-Here's an illustration to help visulize what's happening:
+Here's an illustration to help visualize what's happening:

 <img class="center" src="/assets/images/async-io.png" alt="Async I/O - Illustration" />